WilhelmOks/JoyRant/privacy.md

-# Privacy Policy of the app JoyRant
+# Privacy Policy of the app JoyDev

 The app itself doesn't collect or share any private data.